-The budget committee of the District prepares the budget for the Academy.
+The budget committee of Rainier School District No. 13 prepares the budget for the Academy.
 The Board approves the budget.
 The budget is used as a management tool.
 The Academy is not subject to Oregon Local Budget Law under ORS 294.316(8).